-I designed this Musicians Reset Exercise to help you end the year in the most powerful way possible.
+I designed this Musicians Reset Exercise to help you end the year (or today) in the most powerful way possible.

-It’s been one hard year for so many of us and I hope that you and your loved ones are healthy and safe.
+For some of us, it’s been a strange year (I’m talking about myself here) and I hope that you and your loved ones are healthy and feeling positive.

-If it has been challenging in any way, I hope that you can enjoy some down time and if it feel right – ReSet.
+If it has been challenging in any way, I hope that you can enjoy some downtime and if it feels right – Reset.

 I have created this little reset exercise to help you take stock of the good

-This is designed to help you to take a step back, take stock of your success, and remember the good moments of 2020.
+This is designed to help you take a step back, take stock of your success, and remember the good moments of this past year.

-If you are already planning for new goals and releases in 2021, that’s great, but first – pause, take a breath, and reflect on the moments that you are proud of – no matter how small – and acknowledge yourself for them.
-With a raging pandemic and bad news in abundance also take a moment to forgive yourself if you didn’t achieve what you wanted to.
+If you are already planning for new goals and releases (who are we kidding we are now in a state where we are ALWAYS planning new releases it seems), that’s exciting, but first – I invite you to pause, take a few deeps breaths, and reflect on the moments that you are proud of – no matter how small – and acknowledge yourself for them.
+With pandemic PTSD and bad news in abundance also take a moment to forgive yourself if you didn’t achieve what you wanted to.
 Going easy on yourself is the key here.

 Think about this…

-Here’s a reset exercise that you can quickly do to help yourself reflect on the year that’s almost behind us and set yourself up for the new year ahead.
+Here’s a reset exercise that you can quickly do – or take your time if you have a lot to process – to help yourself reflect on the year that’s almost behind us and set yourself up for the new year ahead.

-Grab a pen and paper or open a new fresh doc and write:
+Grab a pen and paper or open a new fresh doc and write/ type:

 Musician’s Reset Exercise

-For each one, write WHY you are happy/proud of this to explain it to your subconscious.
+For each one, write WHY you are happy/proud of this or what it made you feel good to explain it to your subconscious.

 Yes – it happened to us all.
-What a year!
-Write about the things that slowed you down or stopped you…
+Write about the things that slowed you down or stopped you.
+Maybe it was a recurring behavior you want to change.

 Write what you want to clear out of your head.
-If you are holding on to the things you “should” have done, or regretting the things you didn’t get to, or the things you might have done wrong…but don’t dwell here
+If you are holding on to the things you “should” have done, or regretting the things you didn’t get to, or the things you might have done wrong or maybe there’s a behavior pattern you don’t love…but don’t dwell too long here

-Bonus: If you already have perspective on this: write what you learned from these things.
+Bonus: If you already have some perspective on this: write what you learned from these things.

-Now…It’s time to forgive yourself so that you can start out the new year with a clean slate.
+Now…It’s time to forgive yourself so that you can start the new year (or tomorrow) with a clean slate.

 STEP 3: Write Down 10 Things (or more) That You’re Grateful For

-(it can be as small as coffee in the mornings or as big as your child, spouse or mom)
+Go back and look at all the things in STEP 1 – Can they be written as gratitudes if you put them down.
+These can be as small as coffee in the mornings or as big as your child, partner or mom.

-I believe that when we come from a place of gratitude, our creativity flows in a much more productive way.
+I believe that when we come from a place of gratitude, our creativity can flow in a much more productive way.
 And again say why:

 I’m grateful for__________________ Because___________________ (Do This at least 10X!)